-The first requests to perform are obtained by calling the start_requests() method which (by default) generates Request for the URLs specified in the start_urls and the parse method as callback function for the Requests.
+The first requests to perform are obtained by calling the start\requests() method which (by default) generates Request for the URLs specified in the start\urls and the parse method as callback function for the Requests.

-- 2. In the callback function, you parse the response (web page) and return either dicts with extracted data, Item objects, Request objects, or an iterable of these objects.
+- 2. In the callback function, you parse the response (web page) and return item objects, Request objects, or an iterable of these objects.
 Those Requests will also contain a callback (maybe the same) and will then be downloaded by Scrapy and then their response handled by the specified callback. - 3.
 In callback functions, you parse the page contents, typically using Selectors (but you can also use BeautifulSoup, lxml or whatever mechanism you prefer) and generate items with the parsed data. - 4.
 Finally, the items returned from the spider will be typically persisted to a database (in some Item Pipeline) or written to a file using Feed exports.